Eichmann in Jerusalem

 Eichmann in Jerusalem: A Report on the Banality of Evil is a 1963 book by the philosopher and political thinker Hannah Arendt.
-Arendt, a Jew who fled Germany during Adolf Hitler's rise to power, reported on the trial of Adolf Eichmann, one of the major organizers of the Holocaust, for The New Yorker.
+A Jew who fled Germany during Adolf Hitler's rise to power, Arendt reported for The New Yorker on the trial of Adolf Eichmann, one of the key organizers of the Holocaust.
 A revised and enlarged edition was published in 1964.